BA Economics with a Placement Year

-Explore how economic theory can be applied to key societal issues – and gain valuable skills in the workplace – with our BA Economics with a Placement Year degree.
+Explore how economic theory can be applied to the major domestic and global issues of today – and gain valuable skills in the workplace – with our BA Economics with Placement Year degree.

 Choose economics at the University of Reading